 Teaching & Learning Support

-We invite you to meet your Liaison Librarian and discuss how the library can support your teaching, learning and research needs.
+We invite you to meet your Subject Librarian and discuss how the library can support your teaching, learning and research needs.
 Liaison Librarians can work with you to identify, purchase and collate resources and to provide support for the development of students’ research skills.
 Examples of this support are outlined here.

 We can help students to develop research skills for Undergraduate, Graduate, and Professional courses by: